 skip the manga and go straight to the anime, which I consider superior.
 I can't say anything about the light novel, as I have not read it.

-I found the concept of the story, "lazy military genius out smarts his opponents" to be interest and fun idea.
+I found the concept of the story, "lazy military genius out smarts his opponents" to be an interesting and fun idea.
 I really enjoyed seeing how the main character out-thought his opponents.
 However, there was at no time that I felt like the protagonists had a chance at failure with I think you need to have in a war story.
 The biggest and most unfortunate flaw with the story is that it is unfinished.
 Because of the series was cancelled I was left feeling unfulfilled at seeing what what happens next.
-Probably best to pick up the light novel, if you want the full story.
+Probably best to pick up the light novel, if you want the full

 Compared to the light novel art the art tends to lean in a more realistic looking direction, but yet not as realistic as the anime's art.
 So it appears very middle of the road but, is not bad by any means.
 The shading does heavy a little on the darker side of things, which while not extreme esthetically pleasing, does mesh well will the military theme.
 The characters are well drawn and are consistent and look good, and only become flawed when seen in the color pages where the colors chosen for the characters don't seem to watch the realistic designs of the characters.
 Specially noted is that Ikta design is kind of odd, and almost make him look far more deranged than his appearance in the other mediums.
 Background art is minimal and has not great detail when is does appear, but this is understandable as the artist is trying to draw attention to the characters